seqis/ObsidianMOC/README.md

 - **## Stoicism**: Will display all notes linking to the Stoicism section.
 - **### Marcus Aurelius**: Will further refine the results to only show notes specifically about Marcus Aurelius.
-- The same logic applies for Existentialism, Jean-Paul Sartre, and other sub-subtopics.
+- The same logic applies for Existentialism, and other sub-subtopics.

 ---

 #### **Flexibility and Scalability with MOCs**

 Because MOCs aren’t restricted by a rigid folder structure, they allow your vault to grow as much as needed, while still keeping everything organized.
+It's the MOC's themselves that get new `## Sub-Sections` if your vault needs to expand, rather than creating static new sub-folders in a rigid structure.

 You can create as many subtopics and sub-subtopics as you need, and because each note can link to multiple MOCs, you won’t ever lose track of where a note belongs.

 **Example**: If you have a note titled “Marcus Aurelius - Meditations,” this note can easily link to both the **Stoicism** and **Philosophy** MOCs, ensuring it shows up in both places without duplication.
-Likewise, if your note discusses **Virtue** as a core Stoic concept, you can link it to both `[[Stoicism#Virtue]]` and `[[Philosophy MOC]]`.
+Likewise, if your note discusses **Virtue** as a core Stoic concept, you can link it to both `[[Stoicism#Virtue]]` and `[[Philosophy MOC]]` all from within the same note, since they're just links.

+**MOCs are more flexible** than traditional folders because they allow notes to be organized by content rather than by arbitrary file hierarchies.

+Using **# Sections**, **## Subtopics**, and **### Sub-subtopics**, you can create a detailed and intuitive structure to organize notes by specific topics and their subcategories.

+When combined with Dataview, MOCs automatically update themselves, meaning you never need to manually add or rearrange notes within your MOCs as your vault grows.

+MOCs also allow for **cross-referencing**, meaning the same note can appear in multiple MOCs, without the need to copy or duplicate the note.

+MOCs give you the freedom to organize your notes in a way that reflects the **content** and **context** of your information, while remaining scalable and dynamic as your vault expands.

 ---

-#### **Summary**

-- **MOCs are more flexible** than traditional folders because they allow notes to be organized by content rather than by arbitrary file hierarchies.
-- Using **# Sections**, **## Subtopics**, and **### Sub-subtopics**, you can create a detailed and intuitive structure to organize notes by specific topics and their subcategories.
-- When combined with Dataview, MOCs automatically update themselves, meaning you never need to manually add or rearrange notes within your MOCs as your vault grows.
-- MOCs also allow for **cross-referencing**, meaning the same note can appear in multiple MOCs, without the need to copy or duplicate the note.

-In short, MOCs give you the freedom to organize your notes in a way that reflects the **content** and **context** of your information, while remaining scalable and dynamic as your vault expands.

----

-### **Setting Up Your Vault: The Folder Structure**
+### **Setting Up Your Vault: The MOC Folder Structure**

 Before diving into MOCs and Dataview, let’s start with your vault's overall structure.
 A simple, minimalist 3-folder structure is all you need:

 1. **MapsOfContent** – This is where all your MOCs will live.
 Think of this as the central hub of your vault.
-2. **Notes** – All your other notes go here, regardless of topic.
-The beauty of this system is that notes don’t need to be filed into various subfolders.
+2. **Notes** – ALL your other notes go here, regardless of topic.
+The beauty of this system is that notes don’t need to be filed into various subfolders or moved around or copied.
 3. **Templates** – This folder holds templates you may use to ensure consistency across your notes.

 With this structure, there’s no need to constantly reorganize notes into new folders as your vault grows.
 Everything will be automatically managed through MOCs and Dataview, which we’ll explain step-by-step.